Kotti/kotti_frontend/README.rst

 Since the frontend and the backend are served on the same domain, there is shared authentication so you can implement toolbar or live edit features (roadmap).

+You can run this setup using two different process implementing a shared cookie authentication by your own playing with domains.
+Instead ``kotti_frontend`` use by default a different setup based on a composite application powered by ``Paste#urlmap``.

 This is a still **in progress** and **experimental** plugin so things will change.